+Banks must adopt FIN 48 for Call Report purposes in accordance with the interpretation's effective date.
 As originally issued, FIN 48 was effective for fiscal years beginning after December 15, 2006.
-Banks must adopt FIN 48 for Call Report purposes in accordance with the interpretation's effective date except as follows.
-On January 23, 2008, the FASB decided to defer the effective date of FIN 48 for eligible nonpublic enterprises and to require those enterprises to adopt FIN 48 for annual periods beginning after December 15, 2007.
+However, for eligible nonpublic enterprises, the FASB Board has decided to defer the effective date of FIN 48 to the annual financial statements for fiscal years beginning after December 15, 2008.
 A nonpublic enterprise is eligible for this deferral provided it (a) has not issued a full set of annual financial statements incorporating the recognition, measurement, and disclosure requirements of FIN 48 and (b) is not a subsidiary of a public enterprise.
-A nonpublic enterprise that meets these conditions is eligible for the deferral even if it has issued interim or quarterly financial information in 2007 that reflected the adoption of FIN 48.
+A nonpublic enterprise that meets these conditions is eligible for the deferral even if it issued interim or quarterly financial information in 2007 that reflected the adoption of FIN 48.

-As a result of the FASB's deferral decision, eligible nonpublic banks must adopt FIN 48 for Call Report purposes for annual periods beginning after December 15, 2007, based on their respective fiscal years.
-For example, an eligible nonpublic bank with a calendar year fiscal year must adopt FIN 48 as of January 1, 2008, but is not required to reflect the effect of its adoption of FIN 48 for Call Report purposes until it prepares its Call Report for the December 31, 2008, report date.
+Thus, eligible nonpublic banks must adopt FIN 48 for Call Report purposes for annual periods beginning after December 15, 2008, based on their respective fiscal years.
+For example, an eligible nonpublic bank with a calendar year fiscal year must adopt FIN 48 as of January 1, 2009, but is not required to reflect the effect of its adoption of FIN 48 for Call Report purposes until it prepares its Call Report for the December 31, 2009, report date.
 An eligible nonpublic bank that applied the recognition and measurement provisions of FIN 48 in its Call Reports for 2007 report dates can either: (a) choose not to adopt the effective date deferral and continue to apply FIN 48 in its Call Reports going forward; or (b) choose to adopt the effective date deferral and its December 2007 Call Report should have been prepared without reflecting the application of FIN 48.
 As noted above, a nonpublic bank that is a subsidiary of a public company does not meet the eligibility conditions for the deferral of the effective date of FIN 48 and at present should be preparing its Call Reports in accordance with FIN 48.